Pressio/pressio-demoapps/docs/source/endtoend_cpp.rst

 First, we need to include Pressio's explicit steppers.
 These are abstractions that represent "how" to take a step when applying an explicit scheme to initial value problems.

-You can read more about them in the `Pressio-ROM documentation <https://pressio.github.io/pressio-rom/components/ode_steppers_explicit.html>`_.
+You can read more about them in the `pressio-rom documentation <https://pressio.github.io/pressio-rom/components/ode_steppers_explicit.html>`_.

 .. code-block:: cpp